Your Go-To Protein Drink for Pre- and Post-Workout Health

 Muscle Up the Right Way

-However, what you eat and drink before and after exercise can make a big difference in building your muscles.
+However, what you eat and drink before and after exercise can make a big difference in muscle growth.
 Here’s what you can eat and drink to optimise your workouts and boost your bone and muscle strength.

 Best pre-workout practice2